Skip to contents

 • --exclude_pon

-IMPORTANT NOTE 1: A number of the analyses available in PCGR are not particularly well-suited for tumor-only input, e.g. mutational signature analysis and MSI status prediction.
-IMPORTANT NOTE 2: If you run PCGR on tumor-only WGS assays, we strongly recommend that you pre-filter your VCF against the exome, since we have frequently encountered that the large unfiltered variant set from such assays will cause a crash in PCGR.
+IMPORTANT NOTE 2: If you run PCGR on tumor-only WGS assays, we strongly recommend that you pre-filter/reduce the size of your input VCF somewhat, since we have encountered that a huge unfiltered variant set from such assays may slow down PCGR considerably and potentially make it crash.
 See also this issue.

 Sample properties

-• --tumor_ploidy <value> - ploidy estimate
+• --tumor_ploidy <value>

-• --tumor_purity <value> - purity estimate
+• --tumor_purity <value>

 Allelic support